NVIDIA-RTX/NRD/README.md

   - `NRD_EMBEDS_DXBC_SHADERS` - *NRD* compiles and embeds DXBC shaders (ON by default on Windows)
   - `NRD_EMBEDS_DXIL_SHADERS` - *NRD* compiles and embeds DXIL shaders (ON by default on Windows)
   - `NRD_EMBEDS_SPIRV_SHADERS` - *NRD* compiles and embeds SPIRV shaders (ON by default)
-- Compile time switches (prefer to disable unused functionality to increase performance, these switches are also available as macro definitions in the parent project):
+- Compile time switches (prefer to disable unused functionality to increase performance):
-  - `NRD_STATIC_LIBRARY` - build static library (OFF by default)
+  - `NRD_STATIC_LIBRARY` - build static library (OFF by default, visible in the parent project)
   - `NRD_NORMAL_ENCODING` - *normal* encoding for the entire library
   - `NRD_ROUGHNESS_ENCODING` - *roughness* encoding for the entire library
   - `NRD_SUPPORTS_VIEWPORT_OFFSET` - enable `CommonSettings::rectOrigin` support (OFF by default)